MicrosoftDocs/win32/desktop-src/WinAuto/microsoft-active-accessibility.md

 ---
 title: Microsoft Active Accessibility
-description: Microsoft Active Accessibility is a Component Object Model (COM)-based technology that improves the way accessibility aids work with applications running on Microsoft Windows. ms.assetid: 'f3e31c6f-c49e-4a61-99f1-b695ece2bfc9'
+description: Microsoft Active Accessibility is a Component Object Model (COM)-based technology that improves the way accessibility aids work with applications running on Microsoft Windows. ms.assetid: f3e31c6f-c49e-4a61-99f1-b695ece2bfc9 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Microsoft Active Accessibility

 ## Purpose

 Microsoft Active Accessibility is a Component Object Model (COM)-based technology that improves the way accessibility aids work with applications running on Microsoft Windows.
 It provides dynamic-link libraries that are incorporated into the operating system as well as a COM interface and API elements that provide reliable methods for exposing information about UI elements.

 ## Where applicable